joshatjben/git-wres/README.md

 __Development had just stared.
 This is still a work in progress!__

-Custom git command to manage JavaScript web resources in Microsoft CRM 2011.
+Custom git command to manage web resources in Microsoft CRM 2011.

 ##Usage